Bobcats in Connecticut

 We greatly appreciate the time and effort of Connecticut residents to report their bobcat sightings.
 This study would not be possible without volunteer assistance.

-Visit the Wildlife Division's Volunteer and Citizen Science page to learn about additional opportunities.
+Visit the Wildlife Division's Volunteer and Community Science page to learn about additional opportunities.